-Our programs positively impact sixty-three communities in six critical conservation landscapes across northern Tanzania.
+Our programs positively impact 77 rural communities in six critical conservation landscapes across Tanzania.

-Our strategic and holistic conservation model is designed to benefit both people and wildlife while helping to preserve the natural environment for future generations.
-Read our 2021 Annual Report to learn about our most recent accomplishments and programmatic updates.
+African People & Wildlife's strategic and holistic conservation model is designed to benefit both people and wildlife while helping to preserve the natural environment for future generations.

 Measuring Impact, Monitoring Effectiveness